Trusted WordPress tutorials, when you need them most.

 First, you need to go to the PushEngage website and click the ‘Get Started For Free Now’ button.

-The free plan covers you for up to 200 subscribers and 30 notification campaigns each month.
-You will have to upgrade as you get more subscribers and need to send more campaigns.
+The free plan covers up to 200 subscribers and 30 notification campaigns each month.
+As you add more subscribers and send more campaigns, you will need to upgrade.

 After selecting a pricing plan, you must create a PushEngage account.
-You can use your existing Google account to register or create a new account.
+You can register using your existing Google account or create a new account with your email.

 Register for a PushEngage account